What's this comic about?

 Did you know some comics contradict each other?

 Sometimes it's intentional.
 Sometimes it's not.
 A lot has changed since I started Precocious, and as time goes by I may want to update some stuff to fit my current world vision better.
 If two strips contradict each other, the rule is accept the newer strip as canon.
 I reserve the right to update my universe when needed.
 (Such as changing a character's coloration so it's more accurate or more effective visually.)
-Sometimes, though, I just forget stuff I wrote years back.
+Often, though, I just forget what I wrote years back.
 It happens.
 It should also be noted that I value a good joke first, and sticking to continuity second.
+If it's funny, I'll play loose with the rules.

 In the case of backgrounds and environments, I prefer to keep things flexible.
 The field behind Sapphire Lake bounces around.
 Doors pop up when needed, and can even shift to new walls between stories.
 Window change shape to fit in a panel.
 I'd rather shift Bud's kitchen around than draw an accurate panel that makes it hard to position the characters.
 Wall colors change as I hone my palette or other needs arise.
 Just assume the kids cause so much damage that the whole Precocious universe needs to constantly repair itself.
 New furniture is needed, old furniture is moved, remodeling happens and walls need repainting on a weekly basis!